 When Watt and the Reagan Administration try to convince the people that environmental issues are bourgeois and play the environmental issues against the economic ones, they’re consciously deceiving the American people.
 It would be merely pathetic if the consequences weren’t so disastrous.
 Since they are, the Administration’s actions border on being criminal.

-Playboy: If this Administration is so bad environmentally, why not concentrate on the next one?
+DS: If this Administration is so bad environmentally, why not concentrate on the next one?
 The election is not even two years off.

-Adams: That could be too late.
+ADAMS: That could be too late.
 Too much damage could be done.
 The present Administration is basically concerned with those devoted to profitable exploitation without any regard for the future.
 We call them the rape-ruin-and-run boys–and it’s a very good and accurate term.
 Watt has said some incredible things about his specific lack of concern for the future.
 He’s brought in his strange religious beliefs.
 He can believe any way he chooses on his own time, but to impose his religious dogma on the Interior Department is dangerous.
 He’s a religious fundamentalist who, when asked by the House Interior Committee if he would save public lands for “future generations,” answered, “I do not know how many future generations we can count on before the Lord returns.”
 He is saying, essentially, that we ought to use the land, as the Bible tells us, without regard for the future.
 Well, the Holy Land is a very good example of some lousy conservation management.
 In case Watt is wrong and the Lord does not return in the next few years, the earth may suffer irreparable damage.

 Some of what Watt has done is truly unbelievable.
 Imagine sending a memo stating that no Interior Department official could meet or talk with any professional conservationist!
 Wasn’t this country founded on the principles of free speech and access by the people to their Government?
 Then there was his irresponsible letter last year to the Israeli ambassador, warning him that if U.S. Jews joined him in opposing President Reagan’s domestic-energy program, it would endanger America’s commitment to Israel’s defense.